victoriabrainer/victoriabrainer/README.md

 ## :space_invader: Hello, world!
 I'm Victoria Brainer! 👋

-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Angular.
 - 🚀 I’m studying to be a Full Stack Developer.
 - 🎯 "You will never win if you never begin"